xiadnoring/introduction-to-programming/README.md

 # Introduction To Programming
-It is a course from Innopolis University
+It is a course at Innopolis University